ichxw/alphafold_non_docker/README.md

 ### **Install dependencies**

 - Change `cudatoolkit==11.2.2` version if it is not supported in your system
+- Use the latest version of OpenMM to be compatible with v2.3.2

 ``` bash
 conda install -y -c conda-forge openmm cudatoolkit==11.2.2 pdbfixer